Music

 Year 3

-• Performance at Kew Sparkle community event at Christmas including Music Hall medley and Christmas songs; Year 3 Orchestral Summer Concert including other instruments played by the children.
+- Performance at Kew Sparkle community event at Christmas including Music Hall medley and Christmas songs; Year 3 Egyptian show.

 Year 4

-• Further progression on the recorder and the ukulele including playing by ear.
+- Further progression on the recorder and begin learning ukulele including playing by ear using colour coded chords.

 Year 5

-• Performance of Christmas Carol in two part harmony for school carol service; Passiontide Assembly including solo, duet and small ensemble singing opportunities; Year 5/6 Summer Concert in church showcasing class music.
+- Performance of Christmas Carol in two part harmony for school carol service; Passiontide Assembly including solo, duet and small ensemble singing opportunities; Year 5/6 Summer Concert in church showcasing class music including playing percussion with orchestra.

 Year 6